 Self sabotage usually goes hand in hand with fear.
 You may feel you want to be successful at something but subconsciously you are afraid you will not be able to handle success or the changes it may bring, or you may feel if you try hard and fail you won’t know how to get up again or others will see you as a failure.

-Many times the fear of change goes hand in hand with subconsciously not wanting to be rejected by those close to you; you may feel if you achieve success your family and friends will only show contempt or jealousy.
-If you fail they won’t let you forget it but you would still have a family/friends.
+Many times the fear of change goes hand in hand with subconsciously not wanting to be rejected by those closest to you; you may feel if you achieve success your family and friends will only show contempt or jealousy.
+If you fail they won’t let you forget it but you would still have them around.
 The question is…are they worth you paying such a high price?
-If that is what it takes to please them; to be a failure, mediocre, with vices; then you are better off without them, for that type of “love” is anything but REAL LOVE.
+If what it takes to please is to be a failure, mediocre, with vices; then you are better off without them, for that type of “love” is anything but REAL LOVE.

-There may be fear in you to show how talented you are because then others will impose more demands on you or those who are already supportive in your life may choose to simply not be there anymore or you fear your success will force you to leave them behind, so what do you do?…
+There may be fear in you to show how talented you are because then others will impose more demands on you, those who are already supportive in your life may choose to simply not be there anymore or you fear your success will force you to leave them behind, so what do you do?…

 The first thing to do is to observe/analyze our character traits and see if you are self sabotaging.
-Explore and recognize your own thoughts, habits, behaviour, emotions and more importantly your own fears in order to see how they are influencing you.
+Explore and recognize your own thoughts, habits, behavior, emotions and more importantly your own fears in order to see how they are influencing you.
 You will need to check your own self esteem to see if it’s the root of your problem.